danicanacionales/GoogleGoals/README.md

 Algorithmic complexity describes the efficiency, or how fast or slow a particular algorithm performs.
 This analyzes how fast a program's run time grows asymptotically.

 ### Best Case, Worst Case and Expected Case

+We measure the run time of an algorithm by counting the number of steps it takes to complete an operation. [*](http://www3.cs.stonybrook.edu/~algorith/video-lectures/2007/lecture2.pdf)

+**Worst Case Complexity** of an algorithm is the function defined by the **maximum** number of steps taken on any instance size *n*

+**Best Case Complexity** of an algorithm is the function defined by the **minimum** number of steps

+**Average Case Complexity** of an algorithm is the function defined by the **average** number of steps

+Since it is hard to measure the exact complexity of an algorithm, *upper and lower bounds* of a function is used.
+This is called the Asymptotic Notations.

 ### Asymptotic Notations